 The DAX40 ranking has shifted in the past six months, with changes explained to a large degree by corporate actions related to Russia’s invasion of Ukraine.

-Adidas, early to make a full exit from Russia, continues to be the best perceived company in the DAX40.
-Henkel, another company to make an early full exit, jumps six places in the ranking to enter the top-10.
-On the other hand, Covestro and Continental – two companies that continue to have a presence in Russia – drop out of the top-10.
+Adidas, early to make a full exit from Russia, continues to be the best-perceived company in the DAX40.
+Henkel, another company to make an early full exit, jumps six places in the ranking to enter the top 10.
+On the other hand, Covestro and Continental – two companies that continue to have a presence in Russia – drop out of the top 10.

 The way companies have reacted to Russia’s invasion of Ukraine matters greatly to their reputation.
 For example, Puma’s reputation declined in March, and they did not follow Adidas’ lead to make an early exit.
-Volkswagen Group also declined in March, possibly due to lack of clarity around their exit in the early days, as the Skoda brand continued its Russian operations.
+Volkswagen Group also declined in March, possibly due to a lack of clarity around their exit in the early days, as the Skoda brand continued its Russian operations.
 Both Puma and Volkswagen recovered in April as exit plans were confirmed and clarified to the public.